RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 ## Levels Of Organization

-The levels or organization is a hierarchy with the most complex at the top and least complex at the bottom.
+The levels or organization is a hierarchy with the most complex at the top & least complex at the bottom.
 | Levels of Organization |              |
 | ---------------------- | ------------ |
 | Organism               | Most Complex |